-(6) This column shows the Company's earnings from operations (in each case, excluding the impact of certain specified litigation charges, certain professional service and legal fees and related costs, reorganization charges, impairment charges, acquisition charges, and tax and accounting related matters) for each fiscal year covered by the table.
-We consider earnings from operations to be a key metric in our executive compensation program, used in determining the fiscal year 2023 payouts under our Bonus Plan as well as in determining vesting for a portion of the restricted stock units awarded to each of Mr. Paul Marciano and Mr. Alberini.
+(6) This column shows the Company's earnings from operations (in each case, excluding the impact of certain specified litigation charges, certain professional service and legal fees and related costs, reorganization and separation charges, impairment charges, acquisition charges, and tax and accounting related matters) for each fiscal year covered by the table.
+We consider earnings from operations to be a key metric in our executive compensation program, used in determining the fiscal year 2025 payouts under our Bonus Plan.
 See the "Compensation Discussion and Analysis" section of this Proxy Statement for more information regarding the use of this performance measure in our executive compensation program.
-The following chart illustrates the CAP for our CEO and the average CAP for our Non-PEO NEOs for each of the last three fiscal years against the Company's earnings from operations for each of those years.
+The following chart illustrates the CAP for our CEO and the average CAP for our

+Non-PEO NEOs for each of the last five fiscal years against the Company's earnings from operations (as adjusted) for each of those years.

-Following is an unranked list of the Company's financial performance measures we consider most important in linking the compensation actually paid to our NEOs for fiscal year 2023 with the Company's performance.
+Following is an unranked list of the Company's financial performance measures we consider most important in linking the compensation actually paid to our NEOs for fiscal year 2025 with the Company's performance.

-- Adjusted Earnings from Operations (used in our fiscal year 2023 Bonus Plan and in determining vesting for a portion of the restricted stock units awarded to Mr. Paul Marciano and Mr. Alberini) - Relative Total Shareholder Return (used in determining vesting for a portion of the restricted stock units awarded to Mr. Alberini) - Adjusted Licensing Segment Earnings from Operations (used in determining vesting for a portion of the restricted stock units awarded to Mr. Paul Marciano)
+- Adjusted Earnings from Operations (used in our fiscal year 2025 Bonus Plan) - Relative Total Shareholder Return (used in determining vesting for the restricted stock units awarded to Mr. Alberini and Mr. Benarouche) - Adjusted Licensing Segment Earnings from Operations (used in determining vesting for a portion of the restricted stock units awarded to Mr. Paul Marciano) - Total Revenue (used in determining vesting for a portion of the restricted stock units awarded to Mr. Marciano)